 - The passion and sincere belief in the importance of what you’re doing.
 When investigating the ideal company, Harvard Business Review’s study found people “need a sense of moral authority, derived not from a focus on the efficiency of means but from the importance of the ends they produce.”

 - The confidence to face fears and take risks.
 As hockey legend Wayne Gretzky once quipped, “You miss 100% of the shots you don’t take.”

 - Being flexible and open to change even when it means changing direction.
 Resourcefulness and moving swiftly comes in handy whether playing hockey or meeting personal, team, and corporate goals.

 - Having a vision and setting a strategy to get there.
-Arup Group, the creative engineering force responsible for iconic buildings the likes of Sydney’s Opera House and Beijing’s Water Cube, seems to have it figured out.
+Arup Group, the creative engineering force responsible for iconic buildings such as Sydney’s Opera House and Beijing’s Water Cube, seems to have it figured out.
 Managers make their expectations clear, but individuals decide how to meet them.
-At Arup, self-determination and personal best means empowering people to set their own paths and be accountable for their own success. “
+At Arup, self-determination and personal best means empowering people to set their own paths and be accountable for their own success.

 - Celebrating wins no matter how big or small and giving credit to those who helped make it happen.
 That’s the mark of people and organizations who understand that being your own best cheerleader supports and drives the individual and collective psyche to go for that next personal best.